antonyxsik/Unsupervised_Anomaly_Detect/README.md

 I utilized this architecture during my internship.
 More info soon.

-Click on [SWat dataset] to find the toy data that can be used to run this model.
+Click on [SWat dataset] to find info on the data that can be used to run this model immediately.

 ## Citation